-It is advisable that the parties conclude a secondment agreement which regulates the conditions of the secondment, e.g.:
+It is advisable that the parties, in addition to the original German and necessary Thai labour contracts, conclude a secondment agreement which shall regulates the conditions of the secondment, e.g.:

-- What happens to the existing employment in the home country (made dormant, terminate, return guarantee etc.) - Conditions for the secondment coming into force (positive health check, visa and work permit approval etc.) - Conditions of the employment in Thailand (salary, allowances, insurances, holidays, family integration, company car, school fees, home flights, etc.) - Position and title - Payment arrangements (split payment?)
+- What happens to the existing employment in the home country (made dormant, terminate, return guarantee etc.)

+- Conditions for the secondment coming into force (positive health check, visa and work permit approval etc.)

+- Conditions of the employment in Thailand (salary, allowances, insurances, holidays, family integration, company car, school fees, home flights, etc.)

+- Position and title

+- Payment arrangements (split payment?)

+- Returning policy

+- Insurances

+- Etc.